 How is fog formed?

 Understanding the formation of fog is imperative to comprehending its various effects.
-A combination of factors ranging from chemical and physical properties of cloud condensation nuclei, the topography of the region, and changes in the atmosphere or winter teleconnections influence the formation of fog.
+A combination of factors ranging from the chemical and physical properties of cloud condensation nuclei to the topography of the region and changes in the atmosphere or winter teleconnections influence the formation of fog.

-Fog is a phenomenon of visible air condensation at or near ground level – which forms when the air layer temperature drops to its dew point.
+Fog is a phenomenon of visible air condensation at or near ground level that forms when the air layer’s temperature drops to its dew point.

 The dew point temperature is key to the concept of fog formation.
-It is the temperature at which air becomes 100 per cent saturated, incapable of holding more water molecules in gaseous form.
-Any further addition of water molecules or air cooling will cause the water vapours to condense and form water droplets.
+It is the temperature at which air becomes 100% saturated with vapor and incapable of holding more water molecules in gaseous form.
+Any further addition of water molecules or air cooling will cause the water vapors to condense and form water droplets.

 If the air contains more pollutants, there are more chances of fog formation.
-Air pollutants act as cloud condensation nuclei enhancing the fog probability due to favourable meteorological conditions.
-The most adverse manifestation of the interaction between fog and air pollutants is “Smog”!
+Air pollutants act as cloud condensation nuclei, enhancing the fog probability due to favorable meteorological conditions.
+The most adverse manifestation of the interaction between fog and air pollutants is smog.

-However, it doesn’t affect the atmosphere in a harmful manner only; it can act as an agent for removing air pollutants from the atmosphere.
-It is imperative to reduce air pollutants from the atmosphere to accrue the positive effects of fog.
+However, it doesn’t only affect the atmosphere in a harmful manner; it can also act as an agent for removing air pollutants from the atmosphere.
+It is imperative to reduce air pollutants in the atmosphere to accrue the positive effects of fog.

-Fog has a significant role in maintaining the ecosystem of all strata, ranging from deserts to alpine and inland to coastal systems.
+Fog has a significant role in maintaining the ecosystems of all strata, ranging from deserts to alpine and inland to coastal systems.
 It acts as a vector, medium, and connector for the ecosystem, providing it with critical water and nutrient subsidies.
 As a vector and medium, fog regulates, delivers, and supplies the flow of “critical limiting resources” – water, elements, and light – to the ecosystem.
-Fog droplets have more chemical concentration, transporting nutrients and pollutants incorporated in these droplets during fog formation.
+Droplets in the fog have a higher chemical concentration, transporting nutrients and pollutants incorporated into these droplets during fog formation.

-Fog impacts the light climate of the ecosystem; total shortwave radiations tend to reduce as much as 75% under foggy conditions.
+Fog impacts the light climate of the ecosystem; total shortwave radiation tends to reduce by as much as 75% under foggy conditions.

-In short, on the one hand, fog is valuable in extending or sustaining ecosystem processes, which would have been otherwise slowed down or ceased due to water deficits or lack of elements.
+In short, on the one hand, fog is valuable in extending or sustaining ecosystem processes that would otherwise have been slowed down or ceased due to water deficits or a lack of elements.
 On the other hand, ecosystem processes may be slowed down or impaired due to water saturation or excessive pollutants.